How to Handle APFS Data Recovery

 How to Handle Data Recovery from Encrypted APFS Drives

-Before we recover data from an encrypted APFS drive, it’s important to understand why decryption must happen first.
+Before we recover data from an encrypted APFS drive, the drive must be decrypted.
 APFS supports native encryption at both the file and volume level, making all data stored on the drive unreadable without the correct decryption key.
 This encryption, often managed through FileVault, transforms data into an unreadable format that requires a password or recovery key to access.

 How to decrypt an APFS drive: